vegaprotocol/specs/protocol/0038-OLIQ-liquidity_provision_order_type.md

 ## Summary

 When market makers commit to providing liquidity they are required to submit a set of valid buy shapes and sell shapes [Liquidity Provisioning mechanics](./0044-LIME-lp_mechanics.md).
-This commitment will ensure that they are eligible for portion of the market fees as set out in [Setting Fees and Rewarding MMs](./0042-LIQF-setting_fees_and_rewarding_lps.md).
+This commitment will ensure that they are eligible for portion of the market fees as set out in [Setting Fees and Rewarding Market Makers](./0042-LIQF-setting_fees_and_rewarding_lps.md).

 ## Liquidity Provisioning order features